 UCAS has produced a Guide to Applied General and Tech level qualifications to help Universities consider the impact these vocational reforms may have.

-Oxford currently welcomes applicants with BTEC National qualifications and our published criteria are on the UK Qualifications page.
+Oxford currently welcomes applicants with BTEC National qualifications, although candidates may need to take additional academic qualifications to make a competitive application.
+Our published criteria are on the UK Qualifications page.
 Medicine and Biomedical Sciences have recently revised their requirements for applicants with BTEC.